 The Nigerian government has released 314 prisoners to mark the country's 16th independence anniversary.
 Sixty-six?

-The Nigerian government has released 314 prisoners to mark the country's 16th independence anniversary.
+Background: The Nigerian government has released 314 prisoners to mark the country's 16th independence anniversary.
 Sixty-six of the prisoners were granted reprieves on the grounds of old age and ill health while the remaining 238 had served a minimum of two years.